hashicorp/vault/website/source/docs/commands/debug.html.md

 Regardless of whether a particular target is provided, the ability for `debug` to fetch data for the target depends on the token provided.
-Some targets, such as `server-status` queries unauthenticated endpoints which means that it can be queried all the time.
+Some targets, such as `server-status`, queries unauthenticated endpoints which means that it can be queried all the time.
 Other targets require the token to have ACL permissions to query the matching endpoint in order to get a proper response.
 Any errors encountered during capture due to permissions or otherwise will be logged in the